 Jagan Mohan Reddy appears before special CBI court in disproportionate assets case

-Hyderabd, Jan 10: Andhra Pradesh Chief Minister YS Jagan Mohan Reddy on Friday appeared before a special CBI court, in connection with alleged disproportionate assets case.
+Hyderabad, Jan 10: Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy on Friday appeared before a special CBI court, in connection with alleged disproportionate assets case.

 This will be the first time since Jagan became the chief minister that the Andhra chief minister is appearing before the court.
 He has not appeared for the hearings citing his busy schedule as CM.'